University Health and Counseling Services

 Each intern has her/his/their own office, equipped with a computer, internet access and digital recording technology.
 Interns have UWW e-mail accounts, access to library resources, and athletic facilities.

-We have an essentially paperless office and interns will learn to use Point N/ Click, our electronic note-taking and appointment system.
+We have an essentially paperless office and interns will learn to use Point N/ Click, our electronic medical record and appointment system.

 APPLICATION PROCESS